From Fact to Judgment: Investigating the Impact of Task Framing on LLM Conviction in Dialogue Systems: Methodology

 \subsection{Dataset}

 To ensure a controlled and verifiable evaluation, we construct our evaluation set using the TruthfulQA dataset \citep{lin-etal-2022-truthfulqa}, a benchmark designed to test factual accuracy versus common misconceptions.
 The dataset's structure, containing a Question, a Best Answer, and a Best Incorrect Answer for each entry, aligns naturally with our methodology.
 It allows us to construct short, two-turn dialogues that preserve factual ground truth while mimicking conversational exchanges.
 We frame these as true/false statements, rather than multiple-choice questions, to simplify the reasoning to a binary judgment analogous to deeming a person correct or incorrect.
 Using this setup, we create a balanced set of true and false cases to test how reliably models judge correctness within dialogue contexts.
+Full details on dataset construction are provided in Appendix~\ref{app:dataset}.

 For each of the N=790 questions in TruthfulQA, we create four distinct examples organized into two task frames: \begin{itemize} \item \textbf{Factual:} A direct Yes/No proposition used to test the model's baseline factual knowledge.
 For each question, we generate both a true statement and a false statement as shown in Table~\ref{tab:dataset_example}. \item \textbf{Conversational:} A minimal two-turn dialogue where Speaker 1 poses the question and Speaker 2 provides either the correct or incorrect answer as shown in Table~\ref{tab:dataset_example}. \end{itemize}